 For a monitored common stack, the load bins are defined at the common stack on the basis of combined unit load, and load-based missing data routines are applied at the common stack.
-Therefore for each unit operating hour, report the common stack load bin number in both the common stack and unit-level HOURLY OPERATING DATA records.
+Report the common stack load bin number in the common stack HOURLY OPERATING DATA record.
+If parameters that require load-based missing data substitution are also monitored at the unit, report the load bin number for the unit in the unit level HOURLY OPERATING DATA record.

-For a multiple-stack configuration in which gases normally flow through both stacks or ducts simultaneously (e.g., a twin-stack or split-breeching configuration), the load bins are set up on the basis of unit load.
-Therefore, for each unit operating hour, report the unit load bin number in both the unit-level and stack-level HOURLY OPERATING DATA records.
+For a multiple-stack configuration in which gases normally flow through both stacks or ducts simultaneously (e.g., a twin-stack or split-breeching configuration), report the load bin number for the monitored location within the configuration.
+For example, if Unit 1 discharges through two stacks, MS1FGD and MS1BYP, and emissions are monitored only at MS1FGD, only report the MS1FGD load bin number in the stack-level HOURLY OPERATING DATA record.